deleugpn/blog/content/blog/3-things-i-learned-working-on-a-bref-runtime/index.md

 AWS Lambda 250MB limit.
 Every file we pull in adds an overhead.
 Things like instruction / man files, HTML or documentation are not necessary.
 We only need to pull into the layer the PHP binary, every dependency of the PHP Binary and every dependency of the `so` files as well as the extensions itself.
-Only copying `pgsql.so` is not enough as when that code runs it may crash by making a call to ther shared libraries.
+Only copying `pgsql.so` is not enough as when that code runs it may crash by making a call to the shared libraries.

 #### The more dependencies we have, the harder it is to orchestrate them